-The Mendip hills of Somerset are riddled with caves,potholes, underground streams and lakes… no-one actually knows the extent of the system or systems, but each in its own way is a marvel. yesterday we were fortunate enough to visit a cave known as the Bone Cave in Banwell a small village not far from us here at the end of the Mendip chain in Uphill.
+The Mendip hills of Somerset are riddled with caves,potholes, underground streams and lakes… no-one actually knows the extent of the system or systems, but each in its own way is a marvel.
+Yesterday we were fortunate enough to visit a cave known as the Bone Cave in Banwell, a small village not far from us here where we live at the end of the Mendip chain in Uphill.

 The bones, a wondrous mixture of skeletal remains of wolves, wolverines, bison, reindeer, other deer, and a bear had arrived quite naturally, washed in nearly a hundred thousand years ago during the Ice Age.
 Many of them have been gathered and neatly stacked to form exhibits for the nineteenth century tourists; however, many thousand upon thousand remain beneath the floor of the cave.
 The Bishop of Bath and Wells, George Henry Law, had a residence built there and he believed that the bones were evidence of the Biblical flood which had engulfed the world.

 The original summerhouse of the Bishop was extended and rebuilt over the years and then went through some difficult times when it was neglected and bought by speculators, before being taken over and lovingly and beautifully restored by the present owners.
 There are extensive grounds and there has been an incredible amount of work undertaken to bring the Victorian features back to their original state of beauty, including grottoes, a tower, arbours and more.

 We had a great visit, topped off by a cream tea with freshly made warm scones!